 Capsaicin found in peppers can affect your metabolism by raising your body temperature, which uses up more energy.

-When more energy is used your body increases blood flow and increases your metabolism, which will help you lose weight.
+When your body uses more energy it increases blood flow and increases your metabolism, which helps you lose weight.

 Peppers also are a great source of Vitamin C and A and high in Potassium.
 A little more than 50 percent of Americans enjoy spicy foods.
 Are you one of those Americans?